davidthurman/HEVC-Compression-Conversion-App/README.md

 ## How to install it?

-1.Clone the repo (or download a zip)
+1. Clone the repo (or download a zip)
 ```
 Desktop user$ git clone https://github.com/davidthurman/HEVC-Compression-Conversion-App.git
 ```

-2.CD to the cloned directory
+2. CD to the cloned directory
 ```
 Desktop user$ cd HEVCApp/
 ```

-3.(Using brew) install libmagic
+3. (Using brew) install libmagic
 ```
 Desktop user$ brew install libmagic
 ```